aasemgar7i/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(6)"chmod u+x,g+x,o+r hello" adds execute permission to the owner and the group owner, and read permission to other users (7)"chmod a+x hello" adds execution permission to the owner, the group owner and the other users, to the file hello (8)"chmod 007 hello" Make permissin for other users only
+(6)"chmod u+x,g+x,o+r hello" adds execute permission to the owner and the group owner, and read permission to other users (7)"chmod a+x hello" adds execution permission to the owner, the group owner and the other users, to the file hello (8)"chmod 007 hello" Make permissin for other users only (9)"chmod 753 hello" Give Read Write Execute permission to Owner and Read Execute to Group and Write Execute to Others